Publish with us

 Select Preferred Format

 Inequality has drastically increased in many countries around the globe over the past three decades.
 The widening gap between the very rich and everyone else is often portrayed as an unexpected outcome or as the trade-off we must accept to achieve economic growth.
-In this book, three International Monetary Fund economists show that this increase in inequality has, in fact, been a political choice—and explain what policies we should choose instead to achieve a more inclusive economy.
+The book shows that inequality leads to weaker economic performance and proposes alternative policies capable of delivering more inclusive growth.

 Published: Aug/2019